-In the first three months of 2023, the Company recognized impairment charges of \$0.9 million related to certain intangible assets of its E-Systems segment resulting from a change in the intended use of such assets.
-The impairment charges are included in amortization of intangible assets in the accompanying condensed consolidated statement of comprehensive income.
+In the three and six months ended July 1, 2023, the Company recognized impairment charges of \$1.0 million and \$1.9 million, respectively, related to certain intangible assets of its E-Systems segment resulting from a change in the intended use of such assets.
+The impairment charges are included in amortization of intangible assets in the accompanying condensed consolidated statement of comprehensive income (loss).